A Distant Laugh

 Spruceflower's strange keening after the claws pierced her eye and cheek . . .

-The terrible look in Pebblegrey's eyes when he lunged at Resinflame, side-by-side with Amberfang . . .
+The terrible look in Pebblegrey's eyes when he lunged at Resinflame, side-by-side with a limping Amberfang . . .

 Resinflame raised his head coolly and levelly, the corners of his muzzle twitching.
 Sunlight played on his red pelt, disappearing in the darker fur of his paws.
-Like the blood had stained them forever.
-Or like he had been born with the mark of the murderer.
+As if last night's blood had stained them forever.
+Or he had been born with the mark of the murderer.

 He sat easily, almost too easily.
-Amber eyes shone and glittered with a light that may have been mocking or anger.
+Amber eyes shone and glittered with a light that may have been mocking or angry.
 "Quite easily, Leafstar.
-I can actually justify myself quite easily, if by 'justify' you mean explaining my motive."
+I can justify myself quite easily, if by 'justify' you mean explaining my motive."